salma-emara/aps105-book/textbook/chapters/chapter09-multi-dimensional-arrays/2d-dynamic-memory-alloc.md

 The question that we tackle in this section is how can we dynamically allocate a 2D array.
 There are three ways to do so.
 We will discuss one method in detail, and the other two are quite intuitive.

-## Method 1: Dynamic Allocation of an array of pointers

-The first method to dynamically allocate a 2D array is to allocate an array of pointers, and then have each of these pointers point to a dynamically allocated 1D array corresponding to a row in the 2D array.

 For example, let's dynamically allocate a 2D array of integers with 3 rows and 4 columns that looks like {numref}`2d-dyn-mem-alloc-example`.

 ```{figure} ./images/2d-dyn-mem-alloc-example.png